 Repeat this process until all of the unwanted twigs have been cut away.

-The saw blade must be held vertically against the branch to make a clean cut.
-Once your blade is in place, you may start cutting the groove.
+Hold the saw blade vertically against the branch for a clean cut.
+Once positioned correctly, you can begin making the groove.

 Cautions to Know During Tree Cutting

-Pruning branches from the ground is a hazardous task.
-A professional arborist will use a pulley system with ropes to gently lower a heavy log.
-With pole saws and pruners, you have to let the wood fall uncontrollably.
+Pruning branches from the ground can be risky, I know.
+Like most seasoned arborist, I often use a pulley system with ropes to lower heavy logs safely.
+But when working with pole saws and pruners, the wood tends to fall without much control.

-A large branch or tall piece of wood that falls can cause serious injury or even death.
-Therefore, avoid cutting down trees near or overhead power lines.
+I can’t stress enough how careful one needs to be.
+A falling branch or tall piece of wood can cause severe injuries or worse.
+So, always steer clear of trees near or overhead power lines.

 You should not use your pruning tools to fall overhead boughs until you have mastered the procedures of making preliminary and jump-cuts .
 These techniques will reduce the tree’s weight before making the final cut.